josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 However, what we have is basic and there some extra enhancements we may want to make.

-The rest of this post will focus on possible enhancements and diving a little deeper into some aspects of SvelteKit.

 ### Add dynamic post category pages

 Many blogs use taxonomies like categories and tags to let the user sort and view posts.
 SvelteKit lets us accomplish this with dynamic pages.

+<Callout>
 You could think of a dynamic page as a wildcard route.
 Essentially, it's a template that processes a route as an argument.
+</Callout>

 Dynamic pages are useful because we might want one template file to handle any number of potential routes.
 In our case, we'll have one file to handle _any_ `/blog/category/*` route, no matter what the `*` might be.

-<Callout>
-You could think of a dynamic page as a wildcard route.
-Essentially, it's a template that processes a route as an argument.
-</Callout>

 To start, if you don't already have some categories in your posts' frontmatter, it's a good idea to add some now.
 I did this, just for the sake of example: